wandb/docs/docs/guides/app/features/panels/intro.md

 The icon next to the name of your workspace indicates how it generates panels:

 - A green diamond indicates that the workspace generates panels automatically.
-- A purple safety pin and ruler indicaters that the workspace generates panels manually.
+- A purple safety pin and ruler indicates that the workspace generates panels manually.

 To configure panel generation, [reset the workspace](#reset-a-workspace).